 Women Working for Oceans (W2O) was created by a group of determined Boston based women who believe that education about the health of our oceans can inspire action and advocacy.
 In partnership with the world-renowned New England Aquarium, its conservation team and scientists, W2O aims to elicit thoughtful consumer decisions that protect the fragile oceans from overfishing, pollution, habitat destruction, and climate change.
 This group of spirited ocean-loving women brings a hopeful, positive message so others are empowered to make meaningful behavioral changes within their own communities and encourages them to become a part of the important movement to save our oceans.

-W2O has produced sold out educational events, built a solid membership base, established community action groups to eliminate plastic waste and continues to engage with legislators and community leaders on topics such as ocean noise, protecting vulnerable marine habitat, single use plastic pollution, and sea level rise.
+W2O has produced sold-out educational events, built a solid membership base, established community action groups and continues to engage with legislators and community leaders on topics such as ocean noise, protecting vulnerable marine habitat, single-use plastic pollution, and sea level rise.

 - Windows to the Sea-National Geographic underwater photographer Brian Skerry